HamBG/HBScrollNoticeView/README.md

-# ZHScrollNoticeView
+# HBScrollNoticeView
 Contain Horizontal scroll bar and Vertical scroll bar.

-- ZHNoticeHeadLine is a Vertical scrolling bar.
+- HBNoticeHeadLine is a Vertical scrolling bar.
-- ZHNoticeMarquee is a Horizontal scrolling bar.
+- HBNoticeMarquee is a Horizontal scrolling bar.

 #Description
-- messageArray is Class of NSArray, is the dataSource to ZHNoticeHeadLine.
+- messageArray is Class of NSArray, is the dataSource to HBNoticeHeadLine.
 - getSeparatedLinesFromString: a method for transform NSString to NSArray.

 #How to Use